ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 </details>

-Now trying to use the USB-C port as an el cheapo network device just as [I managed it with RPi 5B recently](https://github.com/raspberrypi/linux/issues/5737#issuecomment-1943440662).
+Now trying to use the USB-C port as an el cheapo network device just as [I managed with RPi 5B recently](https://github.com/raspberrypi/linux/issues/5737#issuecomment-1943440662).
 First step is executing `rsetup` and choosing the right device-tree overlay 'Set OTG port 0 to Peripheral mode' and then enabling the Ethernet USB gadget:

 ![Choosing device-tree overlays with rsetup](../media/rock5-itx-rsetup-dtbos.png)